Ibo Island Dhow Safaris

 The best time to visit is from May/June to November, during the cooler dry season.

-Call us on to start planning your holiday to Ibo Island Dhow Safaris or take a look at our itineraries to Quirimbas and the north coast
+Call us on to start planning your vacation to Ibo Island Dhow Safaris or take a look at our itineraries to Quirimbas and the north coast

 Ibo Island Lodge is the only operator to offer fully guided dhow safaris along the Mozambican coast.
 Organised on a scheduled or fully private basis, this island hopping experience around the Quirimbas is a must for anyone with a sense of adventure.